 In May 2016, Morecambe Town Council sought the views of local residents to set the priorities for a new neighbourhood plan.

-Priorities for the plan were a desire to encourage inward investment, raise civic pride, and enable regeneration of key heritage assets.
+The Council priorities for the plan were to encourage investment, raise civic pride and enable regeneration of key heritage assets.

 What was done?

-Working with PlaceChangers, the town council requested an approach that could generate a wide range of ideas by enabling resident suggestions to bounce off each other.
+Working with PlaceChangers, the town council adopted a digital approach that could quickly generate a wide range of ideas.
+The digital platform allowed citizens to easily see these comments and provide enhanced input.

-Action-focused 'nominations' enabled to respond the public to key questions facing the town (“what should be protected”, “what should be tidied up”, “what could be done to make planning in (and for) Morecambe easier”).
+Action-focused 'nominations' enabled citizens to respond to key questions facing the town (“what should be protected”, “what should be tidied up”, “what could be done to make planning in (and for) Morecambe easier”).

 Using those questions, PlaceChangers provided an interactive engagement tool which asked residents to leave suggestions on the map of the town by nominating particular locations for specific actions.